 This video accompanies the article: What Is Hip Osteoarthritis?

-That varies more specifically with each of the patients' symptoms.
+That varies more specifically when, with each of the patients' symptoms.
 Occasionally, the patient can also feel some buttock pain.
-It can be throbbing or sore in nature; there may or not be associated lower back pain.
+It can be throbbing or sore in nature; there may or may not be associated lower back pain.
 Typically, pain from the hip does not radiate beyond the knee.

 In diagnosing hip pain that's coming from arthritis, typically when the patient comes in, they will tell us what their symptoms are.
 It's important to assess how long the symptoms have been going on for, when did they begin, their intensity, how bad does the pain get, what is it currently, and how bad does it get at worst, how long has been lasting for, are there any movements that make the pain better or any movements that make it worse, does the patient describe the pain as dull and aching, do they describe it as sharp or stabbing, is there any radiation of the pain, or is it more localized?

 After the interview and the history, then we do a good physical exam.
 And that physical exam involves testing the strength of the muscles, including the back, the legs, going down to the feet, testing the patient's sensation, testing the reflexes, and doing a few provocative maneuvers that are good at ruling out whether the pain is coming from arthritis versus, pain coming from, intrinsically within the hip joint versus pain that's coming from ligaments, tendons, muscles, or something that's not arthritic.